mzdun/proj-flow/docs/source/config.rst

 ===========

 Flow config file is a YAML file saved as ``.flow/config.yml``.
-It is used by various parts of *C++ flow* to negotiate some details with the project maintainer.
+It is used by various parts of *Project Flow* to negotiate some details with the project maintainer.

 ``cmake``